Slow Cooker Corned Beef Recipe

 - 2 bay leaves

-- 12 oz light beer (sub water if gluten free/paleo/whole30)
+- 12 oz light beer can sub water

 - 8 cups water or less, depends on crockpot size

-- Optional: pickling spice packet
+- 1 pickling spice packet

 Instructions